 The country is in World Cup fever as the competition takes place between June and July 2019.
 With 1.4 million women and girls playing football, there's no doubt that it's the nation's most popular female-team participation sport.

 Around the UK there are schemes designed to help girls get into football - from grassroots to the professional game - as well as routes into coaching.

 Jamie Vardy's remarkable rise from non-league football to Premier League winner with Leicester City has ensured that grassroots football will remain a buzzword for years to come.

 To find a local club near you, check out your national body's club finders here: England, Scotland, Wales, Northern Ireland.
 There is also a Creating Chances scheme in England, and Football Fun Days in Wales.

 - If you don't fancy getting muddy, you could try five-a-side.
 Played on a smaller pitch, it's a good way to make sure you get on the ball more often - and run less!
 Click here to find out where you can play in England.

 - Futsal is similar to five-a-side, only played with a smaller, heavier ball.
-It places greater emphasis on individual skill and ball control, and is played extensively in both Brazil and Mediterranean Europe.
+It places greater emphasis on individual skill and ball control, and is popular in both Brazil and Mediterranean Europe.

 - Struggle to get the joints moving?
-Walking football could be the answer!
-Essentially walking football is like football.
-Except you walk.
-Check it out here.
+Walking Football could be the answer.
+Check it out here and here.

 - If you're more interested in stepovers than Sunday league, then freestyle could be for you.
 The video above will show you what's possible at the very top, but to get started click here.